ismoli/minter-java-sdk/README.md

 All Android deps removed.

 If you don't wish to build it yourself, just take jars from build/libs folder.
 Native libs are required to run this and can be found in libs/x86 folder.
-Pass path to it to as VM parameter:
+Pass path to native libs as VM parameter:

     -Djava.library.path=/somepath/libs/x86

 Use something like this to initialize SDK before use: